EvictionLab/eviction-lab-website/content/eviction-tracking/phoenix-az.md

 # Changes in claim amounts

 When a landlord files an eviction claim in Phoenix, we observe the amount they claim the tenant owes in back rent, late fees, and damages.
-In this figure, we plot the typical (median) amount claimed in eviction filings for each month over the last year.
+In this figure, we plot the typical (median) amount claimed in eviction filings for each month over the past 12 months.
 We exclude cases in which the landlord doesn’t make a monetary claim, and we drop months if there were fewer than 10 eviction cases filed.
 The dashed horizontal line on the plot marks the typical claim on an eviction case filed during 2023 and 2024 (the "baseline").

 {{%/ report_median_claims %}}